Trauma and Its Aftermath: New Thinking About Trauma Informed Care (Trauma 1)

 Overview

-Though statistics vary, there is a consensus in the field that most consumers of mental health services are trauma survivors and that their trauma experiences shape their responses to outreach and services.
-Trauma Informed Care is an engagement technique that recognizes the presence of trauma histories and acknowledges the role of trauma in the lives of survivors.
-This training offers an overview of the new diagnostic criteria from the DSM-5 of Post-Traumatic Stress Disorder and other trauma related disorders, as well as other symptoms and behaviors that can result from trauma.
-Assessment, safety issues, medication, and symptom management are explored both on case management and programmatic levels.
-This training explores vicarious trauma issues.
-Attendees will leave with a better understanding of Trauma Informed Care and the clinical skills needed to support persons healing and recovering from trauma histories.
+Evidence from mental health research indicates that many consumers of mental health services are trauma survivors, and that their trauma experiences shape consumer response to outreach and services.
+Trauma informed care (TIC) is an engagement technique that recognizes the high prevalence of trauma histories and acknowledges the role of trauma in the lives of survivors.
+This training will comprehensively explore the diagnostic criteria from the DSM-5 of post-traumatic stress disorder and other trauma-related disorders, as well as other symptoms and behaviors that can result from trauma.
+Assessment, safety issues, medication, and symptom management will be covered both at the direct service and programmatic levels.
+It will also examine how vicarious trauma impacts providers.
+Attendees will leave with a better understanding of TIC and the clinical skills needed to support persons healing and recovering from trauma.

 Learning objectives